isdrupter/mqirc/README.md

 <p>This was written for use with mqtt shells, but you can use it for pretty much any situation where you want to interact with mqtt over irc.</p>

+## [\*Note] about JSON:
+<p> If you want to parse json replies from your mqtt subscribed topic, than you need to edit the json fields you want to display.
+If you are not using json, than don't worry about this.</p>

 ## What's New:

+ Version 2.2:

+ - Added logging and better nick/user/ident parsing for security
+ - Added library for easy irc color/string formatting
+ - Added local shell interface
+ - Added a bash wrapper to start, stop, and restart mqirc
+ - Other Minor changes

+Previous version:

  - Merged config file parsing: get args from both/either the command line and/or a configuration file
  - Clean up argparse
  - Add user access controls (to whitelist users and channels)